alexeygrigorev/mlbookcamp-page/_article/numpy.md

 ```

 We can access parts of this matrix by using slicing.
-For example, we can get the first free rows using the range operator (“:”):
+For example, we can get the first three rows using the range operator (“:”):

 ```python